 On the outbreak of war, he joined the 2/4th Machine-Gun Battalion and was eventually posted to Singapore.
-He was a made a prisoner-of-war when Singapore fell on 15 February 1942, spent some months in Changi prison and then was sent north to work in the Burma-Thai railway line later in the year.
+He was a made a prisoner-of-war when Singapore fell on 15 February 1942, spent some months in Changi prison and then was sent north to Burma to work on the Burma-Thai railway line.

 He died in March 1943 as a result of malnutrition, disease and mistreatment by his captors.
 He was 36 years of age.

 The Hale School museum has procured a small length of the Burma-Thai railway line and on it, together with two other Haleians who met a similar fate, Arthur’s name is inscribed.